destinyae/RAIRdocs/README.md

 ## 2. RAIR Open Source Codebase
 The RAIR codebase comprises 6 primary microservices that help Dapps deploy and scale.
 Used together or independently, this code base allows developers to build their own independent NFT marketplace and DRM infrastructure with all relevant smart contracting, account creation, and scalable offchain cloud management logic.

-All source code and a full explanation of functionality is available on the RAIRprotocol Github. github.com/rairprotocol
+All source code and a full explanation of functionality are available on the RAIRprotocol Github. github.com/rairprotocol

 ### RAIRsolidity [2.1]
 Granular onchain NFT minting, royalty, resale, fungible token credit, and marketplace logic via ERC2535 upgradeable diamond multi-proxy contracts.
 Native EVM support for mainnet ETH, Astar, BSC, Matic + Testnets.
 Documentation for needed OpenZeppelin, Hardhat, etc deployment.
 Fully verified on Etherscan and relevant block explorers.